dapr-cn/docs/content/content/getting-started/install-dapr-cli.md

 #### Install without `sudo`

 If you do not have access to the `sudo` command or your username is not in the `sudoers` file, you can install Dapr to an alternate directory via the `DAPR_INSTALL_DIR` environment variable.
+This directory must already exist and be accessible by the current user.

 ```bash
 wget -q https://raw.githubusercontent.com/dapr/cli/master/install/install.sh -O - | DAPR_INSTALL_DIR="$HOME/dapr" /bin/bash